nlathia/nlathia.github.io/_posts/2020-12-5-Building-a-feature-store.md

 From there, these batches are read and written into Cassandra--effectively changing a "wide" BigQuery table (e.g. having 10s of features per user) into a very "tall" Cassandra table (one row per user per feature), which enables querying directly for the value of a specific feature.

 Finally, the feature store service has endpoints so that other services can query for different types of features; e.g., requesting all the features we have for a given user.
-These endpoints return the feature values and one field of meta-data: when that feature we last set in the store.
+These endpoints return the feature values and one field of meta-data: when that feature was last set in the store.

 ### 😈  The devil is in the detail (what we valued, what we left out)